 The hard disk that came installed in your computer is attached to Local Bus connector 1 and is set as a master device.
-The CD-ROM that came installed in your media console is connected to Local Bus connector 2 through the media console interface card.
-This drive is set as a master device.
+The CD-ROM drive that came installed in your tower is attached to Local Bus connector 2 and is set as a master device.